ynmanware/SpringHibernateMySqlDemo/README.md

 # SpringHibernateMySqlDemo

-Simple end to end example for Spring + Hibernate + MySql configuration (JSP is used on the UI side) *Prerequisite* is to install Mysql, have Tomcat 7.0+ and create a database with name 'myn'
+Simple end to end example for Spring + Hibernate + MySql configuration (JSP is used on the UI side)

+# Prerequisite
+install Mysql, have Tomcat 7.0+ and create a database with name 'myn'

 It is a maven based dynamic java project.
 Checkout, maven update, and deploy the project.